rafegoldberg/web-app-template/readme.md

 ### Heroku

-If you plan to run your app on a Heroku box, you'll need to add the following environment variables via the dashboard:
+If you plan to run the app on a Heroku box, you'll need to add the following environment variables via the dashboard:

 ```shell
 MONGODB_URI=mongodb+srv://user:p***d@cluster.mongodb.net/some-collection